JohnReeves/bcs-ciphers/interactivity.md

 To change the plain text to cipher text we need to know how to:
 * input and output text .
 * read text and change the letters .
-* joining the HTML to the JavaScript .
+* join the HTML form to the JavaScript funcitons .

 It will also be super-helpful to give feedback on the screen to let us know what is happending.